 Photos: James Mulkeen

-Never Eat Soggy Wheat
+Never Eat Soggy Wheat, 2020

-‘Never Eat Soggy Wheat’ was inspired by Lincolnshire’s wildlife, agriculture and a farmers heightened awareness of the wind and weather.
-The ‘Wind Bell’ has also been informed by the collection at the Rural Life Museum.
-The utilitarian aesthetic qualities of the machinery and how they were used to work the land between 1850 and 1950 have provided inspiration and reference points from where to begin.
-The work explores the qualities of the machinery in the collection and re-appropriates construction methods and materials whilst providing new ideas of what we can harvest from the grounds of Normanby Hall.
+Never Eat Soggy Wheat was inspired by Lincolnshire’s wildlife, agriculture, and a farmer's heightened awareness of wind and weather.
+The Wind Bell also draws from the collection at the Rural Life Museum, with its utilitarian machinery from 1850 to 1950 providing inspiration and reference points.
+The work explores the qualities of this machinery, re-appropriating its construction methods and materials, while proposing new ideas about what we can harvest from the grounds of Normanby Hall.

 Location - Normanby Hall and Country Park, North Lincolnshire